NURSING HOME NEGLIGENCE AND ABUSE

 Robert C. Stone is dedicated to ensuring that administrators and staff are held accountable for any abuse that might take place at their facility and to ensure that it never happens again.

 If you suspect nursing home abuse or neglect report it immediately, make every effort to remove the victim of abuse from the facility and then call us for a FREE 30-minute consultation.
-We handled nursing home abuse cases on a contingency basis, which means no legal fees are collected unless we win your case.
-We can be reached at 561-338-4844 or toll free at 888-206-2022.
+We handle nursing home abuse cases on a contingency basis, which means no legal fees are collected unless we win your case.
+We can be reached at 561-395-0000.